Special needs education

 Schools must use their available resources to ensure that the educational needs of all students, including those with disabilities, are identified and provided for.

-Boards of Management are required to use the State resources provided to the school to make reasonable provisions and accommodation for students with disabilities or other special education needs, including, where necessary, alteration of buildings and the provision of appropriate equipment.
+Boards of Management must use the State resources provided to the school to make reasonable provisions and accommodation for students with disabilities or other special education needs.
+This includes, where necessary, the alteration of buildings and the provision of appropriate equipment.

 The Act also provides that the criteria for funding of schools may allow for the payment of additional grants to schools, having regard to the level of educational disadvantage.